marklogic/flux/docs/import/import-files/generic-files.md

 {% endtabs %}

+## Importing large binary files

+Flux can leverage MarkLogic's [support for large binary documents](https://docs.marklogic.com/guide/app-dev/binaries#id_93203) by importing binary files of any size.
+To ensure that binary files of any size can be loaded, consider using the `--streaming` option introduced in Flux 1.0.1.
+When this option is set, Flux will stream the contents of each file from its source directly into MarkLogic, thereby avoiding reading the contents of a file into memory.

+As streaming a file requires Flux to only send one document at a time to MarkLogic, you should not use this option when importing smaller files that easily fit into the memory available to Flux.

+When using `--streaming`, the following options will have no effect due to Flux not reading the file contents into memory and always sending one file per request to MarkLogic:

+- `--batch-size`
+- `--encoding`
+- `--failed-documents-path`
+- `--uri-template`

+You typically will also not want to use the `--transform` option as applying a REST transform in MarkLogic to a very large binary document may exhaust the amount of memory available to MarkLogic.

 ## Importing Gzip files

 To import Gzip files with each file being decompressed before written to MarkLogic, include the `--compression` option